 Integrated Pest Management

+Integrated Pest Management is the practice of monitoring and managing pest and environmental data to prevent pest damage to collections and cultural heritage.
 The Alliance has compiled this set of integrated pest management resources from amongst its own offerings as well as those throughout the nonprofit and museum sector.

 The Alliance’s online community provides a place to foster dialogue and ask and answer questions about museum practice.